 January 11, 2023

 Week of Welcome (WOW) is an exciting time on campus when students move in and there are a host of activities for you and your student to attend to become acquainted with the campus and our community.

 Defender Days is an exciting time on campus.
 Parents, alumni, and friends of the college are invited in October to come to campus and enjoy a number of exciting performance, sporting events, and classes to attend with your child.

 Commencement events are held at the beginning of May and all parents, siblings, and grandparents are welcome to join us as you celebrate the graduation of your student.

-Chapters hold events in twelve locations across the United States.
-We aim to connect alumni, parents, and friends of the college in communities outside of Dordt.
+Regional events are organized so we can bring the Dordt community to you.
+Parents, alumni, and friends of the university will be invited to any events in your area.
+We will also keep you informed when athletic teams, music ensembles, and student groups will be in your area.
 We hope that as connections are made, the Dordt community will be extended, remembered, and passed on to the next generations.